Coriolan Overture: Context

-Scoring

-The Coriolan Overture is scored for 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 2 French horns in E♭, 2 trumpets in C, timpani, and strings.
+The Coriolan Overture is scored for 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 2 horns in E♭, 2 trumpets in C, timpani, and strings.

 Recordings

-Two of the most highly regarded recordings are of Wilhelm Furtwängler conducting the Berliner Philharmoniker (1943) and Fritz Reiner conducting the Chicago Symphony Orchestra in 1959.
+Two of the most highly regarded recordings are of Wilhelm Furtwängler conducting the Berlin Philharmonic (1943) and Fritz Reiner conducting the Chicago Symphony Orchestra in 1959.
 Sir Roger Norrington has created a notable period performance version with his recording of the overture with the London Classical Players.

 Other notable recordings include those of Otto Klemperer with the Philharmonia Orchestra, Herbert von Karajan with the Berlin Philharmonic, Karl Böhm with the Vienna Philharmonic, Carlos Kleiber conducting the Bavarian State Orchestra, Christopher Hogwood with the Academy of Ancient Music, and Bruno Walter conducting the Columbia Symphony.
 The work was a staple of Arturo Toscanini's repertoire, and six recordings under Toscanini's baton are extant as well as one recording of rehearsal excerpts.